yashbc1992/Nginx-webapp-minikube-/README.md

 4. Install Minikube
 5.Start Minikube using Docker driver
 6.Access the Dashboard
 7.Expose the Minikube dashboard over a public port (e.g., using SSH tunneling or minikube tunnel)..Then access the printed URL in your browser.
-You may need to update your security group to allow the relevant port.
+You may need to update your security group to allow the relevant port and can access it at: http://localhost:8080